rsms/ckit/README.md

 The little C kit

 - `bin/ckit` — tool for building and testing projects (calls cmake & ninja)
-- `pkg/` — directory of some packages
+- `pkg/rbase` — common functionality for C projects (optional to use)
-  - The main thing here is `rbase` — basic functionality for C projects
+- `example/hello/` — an example project
-- `ckit.cmake` — CMake helper file
+- `ckit.cmake` — CMake routines

 Quick install: (see [Installing](#installing) for details and options)